Free Quote Pre Pay & SAVE

 How does Bite Back protect butterflies, fireflies, and beneficial insects?

-Bite Back protects beneficial insects through both product selection and application technique.
-We use plant-based treatments and focus on pest harborage areas such as shaded edges, brush lines, leaf litter, damp pockets, fence lines, and under-deck zones.
+Bite Back protects beneficial insects through product choice, application technique, and property notes.
+We focus on shaded edges, brush lines, leaf litter, fence lines, damp pockets, and under-deck zones where ticks and mosquitoes are more likely to be active.

 Those notes help the technician understand the property before treatment.
-The goal is to focus service on pest hot zones while respecting the parts of the yard you are intentionally protecting.
+The goal is to focus on pest hot zones while respecting the parts of the yard you are intentionally protecting.

 Will you treat near my pool, pond, or water feature?